arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 BUTTON_SetText(hButton, "Click me");
 ```

-To check for the button being pressed, you can use two ints.
-Then simply put these in `if()` statements to make them trigger when the button is pressed or released.
+To check for the button being pressed, you can use two integers, `Clicked` and `Released`.
+Then simply put these inside the `if()` statements to make them trigger whenever the button is pressed or released.

 ```arduino
 static int      Clicked, Released;